 Infant and Child Eczema on Legs

-In babies under 2, leg eczema usually shows up on the front of the shins and the outer thighs (the surfaces that rub against the carpet during crawling) rather than in the creases.
+In babies under 2, leg eczema usually shows up on the front of the shins and the outer thighs, the surfaces that rub against the carpet during crawling, rather than in the creases.
 By age 2 or 3, the pattern shifts into the crease behind the knees, the classic childhood atopic dermatitis location.[13]
-This shift tracks with how toddlers start moving, walking, and bending instead of crawling.
+The pattern moves because toddlers stop crawling and start walking, so friction shifts from the front of the leg into the bending crease, much like a pair of jeans that wears thin wherever they fold.
 For a full breakdown of how eczema presentation changes across life stages, see our guide to eczema by age group.

-Atopic dermatitis affects a substantial proportion of children worldwide, with prevalence varying widely by region (from under 1% in Tunisian children to roughly 1 in 3 Swedish children), and leg involvement is common at every age.[14]
-Pediatric leg eczema usually responds well to gentle daily emollients and short courses of low-potency anti-inflammatories.
+Childhood eczema is common worldwide, though how common depends heavily on where a child lives: fewer than 1 in 100 children in Tunisia, compared with roughly 1 in 3 in Sweden.
+Leg patches turn up at every age.[14]
+Pediatric leg eczema usually responds well to gentle daily emollients (thick moisturizers that seal water into the skin) and short courses of low-potency anti-inflammatories.
 Avoid fragranced products and harsh detergents on baby clothes.
 Food allergy correlates with eczema severity in some infants but rarely causes it on its own.
 For a complete pediatric protocol, see our baby eczema guide.
+The core plan is much the same for adults, so here is how to build it step by step.

 How to Treat Eczema on Legs